MOVEMENT MATTERS

 About David

-David is fluent in spoken and written English and proficient in spoken and written Spanish.
+David received his Master’s Degrees in Social Work and Public Policy from the University of Michigan.
+He is fluent in spoken and written English and proficient in spoken and written Spanish.

 About Asha

 Asha has expertise in organizational development, relational organizing, and uncovering where liberatory systems analysis meets praxis.
-She is an alumna of Wellesley College, where she earned her B.A. in Peace and Justice Studies with a concentration in Urban Development and Sustainability.

 About Amrita

-Amrita Wassan situates themself in the interstices between individual and collective liberation.
-This focus has led to projects as diverse as cultural campaigns promoting healthy relationships in LGBTQIA communities, collectivization of resources for hyper local grant making, building multiple cooperative businesses, working to support youth both inside and outside schools with their creative and political desires and creating spaces and economic opportunities for survivors of sexual and domestic violence.
-As an educator and economic alternatives builder, they are constantly honing their craft with an ever expanding repertoire of tools as well as networks of learning communities.
+Amrita W. (they-them) situates themself in the interstices between individual and collective liberation.
+This focus has led to projects as diverse as cultural campaigns promoting healthy relationships in LGBTQIA communities, collectivization of resources for hyper local grant making, building multiple cooperative businesses, working to support youth both inside and outside schools with their creative and political desires, and creating spaces and economic opportunities for survivors of sexual and domestic violence.

 About David